|Spring 2014 Program

 Applicants must be in good academic standing.
 Intermediate German language skills are required to participate (a minimum of three semesters of college-level German is recommended).

-Students are highly encouraged to enroll in the preparatory course, Berlin: Contested Artworks in the German Capital (HACU-0205-1), offered during the preceding fall semester.
+Students are highly encouraged to enroll in the preparatory course for the program offered during the preceding fall semester.
+Details to be announced.

 HOUSING AND MEALS